dhrubojoutidas/pro1/Software_Engineering_Project/Excercise_1_Folder/README.md

-Absolutely, Dhrubo — I can turn this entire Exercise 1 submission into a **clean, professional, GitHub‑ready README.md**.
-I’ll keep it polished, structured, and recruiter‑friendly while still matching academic expectations.

-Here’s a complete README.md you can copy straight into your repo:

----

 # 🛫 SkyFly Airline Reservation System — Requirements & Planning
 **ISEN1000 – Introduction to Software Engineering**
 **Exercise 1 – Requirement Analysis & Project Planning**